rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

     This is because there are only 32 halvings until the block subsidy will be zero.

-    If you were to replace the 32 with *infinity* the above equation would equal 21-million
-    as an asymptotic limit.
+    If you were to replace the 32 with *infinity*, then the above equation would equal 21-million as an asymptotic limit.
 That is, it would take infinite time and infinite decimal places to get to 21-million.